paralin/remote-state-stream/README.md

 Windows have the following states:

  - Pending: a window without a start/end but a middle.
+ - Waiting: we have the metadata, no data yet.
  - Pulling: a window pulling data still, but begin and end bound is known.
  - Committed: all data fetched for window.
  - Live: a window with a start + no end, initial set complete, waiting for live to end.